Travelling to & around Turku

 TRAVELLING TO TURKU

 Getting to Turku is a piece of cake.
 The city has an airport, harbour, bus depot, and three railway stations, so you’re bound to find an option that’s just right for you.
-Remember to consider eco-friendly alternatives when planning your journey and do your part to keep our planet green.
+We encourage you to plan your journey carefully and aim to minimize your carbon footprint.

 By plane